XMNNguyen/ECS179/ecs179_project/ProjectDocumentation.md

 ### Spawner logic

 For spawners, because we went with a linear style of game, I decided to make the enemy spawner a placeable object.
+By making the spawner a placeable object, it allows us to scale the levels of enemies to create a difficulty curve.
 Basically a spawner has a random set of enemies that can spawn from them.
 When the player is in range and it is off cooldown, it will spawn a set number of enemies within the spawn area.

 The [spawn logic](https://github.com/XMNNguyen/ECS179/blob/219c6ff7f2aa607a5b7fe5579ab086922b8a96c3/ecs179_project/Scripts/spawner.gd#L43)
 is the following: